I’ve spent the past 3 years traveling the world and living in various countries for months on end.

 Well, the main reason I started writing this article was because of the sheer number of questions I get when it comes to being an “Indian Digital Nomad”

 How do you deal with Visas as Indian?

-How can you travel with an Indian Passport?
+How can you travel with a weak Passport?

 How can I become an Digital Nomad if I have a weak passport?

-This article will be the summation of all the emails I’ve ever replied to on this topic, so don’t ask me “How to travel the world with an Indian Passport” again because this article is the answer.
+This article will be the summation of all the emails I’ve ever replied to on this topic, so don’t ask me “How to travel like a digital nomad with a weak Passport” again because this article is the answer.

 So, if you google Visa requirements for Indian citizens, Wikipedia will show you that we can go up to 58 countries visa-free.
 But honestly who even cares about that?
 58 is a meaningless number when half are basically just Island countries most people aren’t planning on going to.